Makster04/All_Machine_Learning/Key_Terms(Undone).md

 - R-Squared: The proportion of the variance in the dependent variable that is predictable from the independent variables.
 - Mean Absolute Error (MAE): The average of the absolute errors between the predicted and actual values.
 - Root Mean Squared Error (RMSE): The square root of the average of the squared differences between predicted and actual values.
+- Validation Performance
+- Model Performance

+- Training Data

+Questions
+- More data leads to less overfitting
+- cross-validation: Gives us a way to test statistical robustness of model performacne

+- How do we lower the variance?
+- Way to limit/deal with high variance?

+- True test/hold-out test: